bootique/bootique/UPGRADE.md

 (`Table.selectColumns(..)`) or a matcher (`Table.get*` are an indicator that you likely need a matcher to compare values in DB instead of selecting them in Java).

+* [bootique-rabbitmq #8](https://github.com/bootique/bootique-rabbitmq/issues/8): There is a substantial refactoring of the `ChannelFactory` API.
+For one thing it was renamed to `io.bootique.rabbitmq.client.channel.RmqChannelFactory`.
+  Second, if you want to create an RMQ Channel with a specific topology, you would use `RmqChannelFactory.newChannel(connectionName)`, and then use the available builder methods to describe the desired topology.
+You will need to update your code accordingly.

 ## 2.0.M1